Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% description coverage, so the schema already documents all 16 parameters thoroughly.
-The description adds no parameter-specific information beyond what the schema provides.
-According to the rules, with high schema coverage (>80%), the baseline is 3 even with no param info in the description, which applies here.
+The input schema has 100% description coverage, so the schema already documents each parameter.
+The description adds no additional parameter meaning beyond what the schema provides, meeting the baseline of 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.